pahravus/BPTBReport/README.md

 > **Note:** Files are checked for integrity before import.
 Corrupted or altered files will not be imported.

-## Author
+## Contact

-Patrick Herrmann
-patrick.herrmann@ravusinc.com

 ---
-For questions or enhancements, contact the author
+For questions or enhancements, contact info@ravusinc.com